danielwellman/bane/README.md

 Note that Bane installs an executable, `bane`.
 Simply invoke `bane` with no arguments to get a usage description.

-Bane requires Ruby 1.9 or later.
-If you would like to use a Ruby 1.8.7-compatible version, install version 0.3.0.
+Bane requires Ruby 2.3 or later.

 ## Usage